Malians Head To Polls, Braving Conflict And Coronavirus - UrduPoint

 That, in turn, is the key to pushing ahead with the government's plans for peace -- a deal it signed with armed separatists in northern Mali in 2015.

-The violence in that region began in 2012 before being fanned by militant, who then took their campaign into the centre of the country and now threaten neighbouring Burkina Faso and Niger.
+The violence in that region began in 2012 before being fanned by jihadists, who then took their campaign into the centre of the country and now threaten neighbouring Burkina Faso and Niger.

+- Legitimacy question - But questions have been raised over the credibility of the vote.

+The first round, on March 29, was hit by a wave of jihadist attacks, from kidnappings of candidates -- including opposition leader Soumaila Cisse -- to destruction of ballot boxes.